 There are few things scarier as a parent than handing over the car keys to your 16-year-old teen driver.
-As an injury attorney, I see first-hand how auto accidents can impact the lives of young, inexperienced drivers, as well as how it affects their family members, and particularly how their actions affect the lives of others who are hurt or the lives of those who lose family members due to preventable negligence.
+As an injury attorney, I see first-hand how auto accidents injuries can impact the lives of young, inexperienced drivers, as well as how it affects their family members, and particularly how their actions affect the lives of others who are hurt or the lives of those who lose family members due to preventable negligence.

-If you or a loved one has suffered injury or death from an auto accident then call our firm to discuss your case free of charge.
+If you or a loved one has suffered injury or death from an auto accident then contact our firm to discuss your case free of charge.
 I will talk to you about your options and charge you nothing until we recover money.
 Let our firm handle dealing with the insurance companies and the investigation while you focus on recovering.